 Use nails to fix the crossbars to the stand.
 With one side finished, you can duplicate it to make the other.
 The inside of the drawers has to be sprayed with varnish or sealant to create a waterproof seal and protect the drawers from rot.

 To mount the drawers, you have to screw them into the lower and middle cross members.
 Then you will need the help of someone to hold them while you attach the remaining side of the shelf.
 At the top you can nail a couple of parallel boards, where you can place some plants on top.
 You can also paint it any color you like if you want to protect the wood or simply to suit your aesthetic.

-Now you know how to make a homemade multi-level plant stand, you may find these related gardening articles useful.
-We show you how to plant succulents in containers and provide some ideas for decorating with plants.
+Now you know how to make a homemade multi-level plant stand, you may find these related gardening tips on how to plant succulents in containers.

 If you want to read similar articles to How to Make a Multi-Level Plant Stand, we recommend you visit our Hobbies & Science category.